What is MRI and how does it work?

 - Certain cardiac pacemakers or implantable cardioverter defibrillators (ICDs)

-- Ferromagnetic metallic vascular clips placed to prevent bleeding from intracranial aneurysms or blood vessels
+- Certain vascular clips placed to prevent bleeding from blood vessels

 - Some external or implanted medication pumps (such as those used to deliver insulin, pain-relieving drugs, or chemotherapy)